SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Evaluation

 \subsubsection{Speedup and Energy Savings}

-Figure~\ref{fig:sparse_speedup} shows the speedup and energy savings of PillarAcc compared to GPU and Jetson-NX for HE, and CPU and Jetson-NN for LE, evaluated on sparse models.
-On average, PillarAcc.HE achieves $4.1\times$ and $28.8\times$ speedup, and $372.3\times$ and $90.2\times$ energy savings over GPU and Jetson-NX, respectively.
+Fig.~\ref{fig:sparse_speedup} shows the speedup and energy savings of \arch compared to GPUs and Jetson-NX for HE and CPU and Jetson-NN for LE, evaluated on the sparse models.
+On average, \arch.HE achieves $3.5\times$, $4.1\times$ and $28.8\times$ speedup, and $349.8$, $349.3\times$ and $84.6\times$ energy savings over A6000, 2080 Ti and Jetson-NX, respectively.
 As sparsity increases, both speedup and energy savings generally rise, peaking at the highest sparsity for each sparse model.
-However, SPN performance is relatively low due to low sparsity.
+However, SPN performance is relatively low due to the already sparse baseline (PN).
 A similar trend is observed for LE, except for the exceptional CPU performance on SCP3.
-While GPU and CPU outperform Jetson-NX and Jetson-NN in speedup, their energy efficiency is lower.
-PillarAcc demonstrates degradationive speedup with a range of 1.1$\times$ to 77.6$\times$ and energy savings with 51.3$\times$ to 1,183.4$\times$ for HE.
+While GPU and CPU outperform Jetson-NX and Jetson-NN in speedup, their energy efficiency is lower. \arch demonstrates speedup with a range of 1.1$\times$ to 77.6$\times$ and energy savings with 48.8$\times$ to 1,117.8$\times$ for HE.